Statistical Component Separation for Targeted Signal Recovery in Noisy Mixtures: Conclusion

 \section{Conclusion}

 This paper has explored several aspects of statistical component separation methods.
-Section~\ref{sec:exploration} has exhibited analytically the global minima of $\mathcal{L}$ for several examples of representations $\phi$ in the case of Gaussian white noise.
+Section~\ref{sec:exploration} has exhibited analytically the global minimizers of $\mathcal{L}$ for several examples of representations $\phi$ in the case of Gaussian white noise.
 We have shown that a linear $\phi$ cannot extract any information on $x_0$, while a simple quadratic representation leads to a form of \texttt{sqrt}-thresholding of the observation~$y$.
-For $\phi$ a power spectrum representation, which can be viewed as a more general quadratic representation, the minima of $\mathcal{L}$ lead to relevant estimations of $\phi(x_0)$.
-Then, in Sect.~\ref{sec:exp}, we have approached numerically the minima of $\mathcal{L}$ introducing Algorithm~\ref{alg:vanilla_scs} in an image denoising setting for two representations where analytical calculations are intractable: 1) WPH statistics, 2) statistics derived from the feature maps of a ConvNet.
+For $\phi$ a power spectrum representation, which can be viewed as a more general quadratic representation, the minimizers of $\mathcal{L}$ lead to relevant estimations of $\phi(x_0)$.
+Then, in Sect.~\ref{sec:exp}, we have approached numerically the minimizers of $\mathcal{L}$ introducing Algorithm~\ref{alg:vanilla_scs} in an image denoising setting for two representations where analytical calculations are intractable: 1) WPH statistics, 2) statistics derived from the feature maps of a ConvNet.
 For 1), Algorithm~\ref{alg:vanilla_scs} acts as a regular image denoiser while not explicitly constructed for this.
-Although it does not outperform BM3D in optimizing the PSNR, it provides better estimates of $\phi(x_0)$ in most situations.
+Although it does not outperform BM3D in terms of the PSNR metric, it better recovers the coefficients $\phi(x_0)$ for most classes of coefficients and experimental settings.
 Additionally, it may extend to arbitrary noise processes as it was illustrated with an exotic noise made of small crosses.
 For 2), the impact on the noise was clearly mitigated in $\phi(\hat{x}_0)$, but the resulting images $\hat{x}_0$ were still very noisy, showing that this representation is less suited for image denoising.
 Finally, in Sect.~\ref{sec:beyond}, we have introduced Algorithm~\ref{alg:diffusive_scs}, a ``diffusive'' statistical component separation method that can be applied in contexts where the noise is a stable process.
 These ideas led in some cases to better results than Algorithm~\ref{alg:vanilla_scs} in a denoising setting.
 And more importantly, it supported the idea that statistical component separation methods can be described as the sequence of optimization problems with noises of smaller amplitudes.
-This idea will be pushed further in future works.
+This idea will be pushed further in future work.